Michal-Atlas/DawnStorm/system/index.md

 **HexBlade** - The magic is limited only to the wearer himself and mainly his weapon and armour

-**Artistic** - The effects must all be based on the art, animate and move small objects, or create illusions
+**Artistic** - The effects must all be based on art, animate and move small objects, or create illusions

 **Shadow** -